marcoantonelli/fiware_works/orion_broker_test.md

 ## change '28-00000484153d' with your device id (you can find it with $ ls -l /sys/bus/w1/devices/)
 ## run the script
 $ bash shell_curl_temp_loop.sh

+## if everything is working the device will update the current temperature every 3 second. it is possible to check this with a GET call to the server
+$ curl 192.168.2.135:1026/v1/contextEntities